dbdesign-students-spring2024/5-database-design-Ol1viaWang/README.md

 - each professor might teach multiple sections of the same course
 - each section meets in a specific classroom with a specific professor
 - different sections of the same course may meet in different classrooms, even if the professor is the same
-- professors give assignments, with due dates that are specific to the section of the course
+- professors give assignments with due dates that are specific to the section of the course
 - professors give readings that are relevant and helpful to a given assignment.
 - a professor might (or might not) give the same assignment to different sections of the same course, but with different due dates
 - professors give readings to help with the assignments